dominicbarnes/got/README.md

 }
 ```

+### Skipping test cases

+Sometimes, a test case needs to be disabled temporarily, but deleting it
+altogether may not be desirable.
+To accomplish this, simply rename the directory
+to have a ".skip" suffix.

+---

 Hopefully this demonstrates a bit of what can be accomplished with file-driven
 tests and golden files in particular.
 GoT is all about getting rid of the
 boilerplate that would otherwise obfuscate a complicated test environment.
 By